CaptainSapphire/PH-s-Blog/_posts/2025-09-09-Transfer-to-Success-Workshop.md

 # (STEM Specific) Personal Insight Questions + Crafting a Competitive Application Workshop

 ## Context
+I am a Moorpark College student majoring in data science, aiming to transfer to a UC, so, I am currently a participant is UC Berkley's Community College Transfer Services (CCTS) webinar series, which is all about preparing for the application and your future.
 ![CCTS Logo](https://cep.berkeley.edu/sites/default/files/styles/openberkeley_image_full/public/general/logo_ccts2020.png?itok=tgA-tZN-&timestamp=1631654577)

 ## Meeting Notes
 *not all slides or notes are transcribed here.
+This is just what I personally noted down for the future.

 Part one: UC Transfer PIQs
 - 4 total PIQS, 1 is required and choose 3 out of 7 additional questions